Rebirth and the Phoenix Tattoo

 Fantastic Phoenix Tattoo

-The tattoo of the Phoenix is one of the most fantastic to work with.
-Whether you do it in dark ink, bright colors, or in some cases the combination of both, you've really got to have a poor tattoo artist to screw this one up, as the body and lines you can create with a phoenix tattoo are endless, and they look good whether they're small, medium or large in size.
+The tattoo of the phoenix is one of the most fantastic to work with.
+Whether you do it in dark ink, bright colors, or in some cases the combination of both, you've really got to have a poor tattoo artist to screw this one up, as the body and lines you can create with a phoenix tattoo are endless.
+They look good whether they're small, medium, or large in size.

 Where the fire comes in with the phoenix is in reference to ancient cultures thinking of the sun as flaming out at the end of the day and emerging or rising the next.

 It is also alleged by some that some of the early Christians considered the phoenix as a symbol of the resurrection of Christ and their own subsequent rebirth as a result; representing being born again and beginning a new way of life.

 While that's possible, it's doubtful it was part of the larger Christian community, which pretty strictly adhered to Christ being the resurrection.

 But that doesn't mean some didn't, as around the early part of the fourth century, all sorts of mixture with paganism was added to the church, and so it definitely could have been possible at that time.

 Some Jewish myths have added the the mystique of the phoenix, as they talk about the phoenix as the one living creature that never left the garden of Eden, and it never partook of the forbidden fruit of the Tree of the Knowledge of Good and Evil; thus its longevity.